embeddedmz/ftpclient-cpp/README.md

 Underlying libraries:
 - [libcurl](http://curl.haxx.se/libcurl/)

-Windows Users : vcpkg (Microsoft C++ Library Manager) can be used to easily install libcurl and generate the Visual Studio solution with CMake.
+Windows Users : vcpkg (Microsoft C++ Library Manager) can be used to easily install libcurl, Google Test (GTest) for the unit tests program and generate the Visual Studio solution with CMake.
 With vcpkg, no need to manually copy the DLL in the output directory, vcpkg handles all that !
 Look at "Building under Windows via Visual Studio" section, for instructions.

 ## Usage
 Create an object and provide to its constructor a callable object (for log printing) having this signature :